jeffgillan/pdal_filters.csf/README.md

 ### 6. Outputs

-The tool should output `.copc.copc.laz` files to the same directory where the input point clouds were storesd.
+The tool should output `<file_name>_filtered.copc.laz` files to the same directory where the input point clouds were stored.

 ### 7. Upload Image to Docker Hub